 - 50 g (2/5 cup) powdered sugar

 - 200 g (7/8 cup) butter at room temperature

 - 1 small egg

-Remove the top sheet of baking paper from the dough.
+- Remove the top sheet of the baking paper from the dough.
 With a floured round cookie cutter cut out cookies.
 Cover a baking tray with baking paper and carefully place the cookies onto it.
 Pierce twice with a fork.
-Then bake for 8 – 10 minutes at 170°C. The cookies should stay white and not brown.
+Then bake for 8 – 10 minutes.
+The cookies are supposed to stay pale and shouldn't brown.
 Allow to cool.

-To assemble the Alfajores spread one cookie with a generous teaspoon of Manjar Blanco and then sandwich-like place a second on top.
-To avoid having the sticky Manjar Blanco everywhere, but on the cookies, you can fill the Manjar Blanco in a forcing bag and pipe a decent amount of it onto the cookie and then top it with another.
-Dust with plenty of powdered sugar.
+- With all preparation work done, it’s time to make Alfajores.
+Spread a generous teaspoon of Manjar Blanco on a cookie and then place a second one sandwich-like on top.
+To avoid a mess with the sticky Manjar Blanco, you can as well fill the Manjar Blanco in a piping bag and pipe a decent amount of it onto the cookie and then top it with another.
+Dust the Alfajores with plenty of powdered sugar.

-When using a cookie cutter with a diameter of 4 cm the amount of dough makes around 80 cookies / 40 alfajores.
+When using a cookie cutter with 4 cm (1.5") diameter, you can make around 80 cookies, so 40 Alfajores.